‘Creativity helps us to make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’

 Hi, I’m Beverley.

-I’m a writer, facilitator and writing coach and the founder of The Writers Workshop.
+I’m a writer, facilitator, spoken word artist, creative coach, and the founder of The Writers Workshop.

 Workshops